Cornell-MAE-UG/fa25-portfolio-maw369/_pages/cv.md

 - Collective Embodied Intellligence Lab:
   *Work on a double tailed SAW robot
-  - Created the robot optimized the skin and tested it
+  - Created the robot optimized the skin and tested it assets/images/Double-tailed-SAW-robot.png

 ---

 #### Work Experience
 - ITT Goulds Pumps - Intern**
-  [05, 2025] - [08, 2025]
+  Dates : 05, 2025 - 08, 2025
   - CAD Modelling the centrifugal pumps
   - Hands on testing fo the pumps

 ---

 #### Achievements & Certifications
-- Won the ELI research grant for my Collective bodied intelligence lab.
+- I won the ELI research grant for my Collective bodied intelligence lab.
+This allowed us to get funding for the 2025 Spring to do more hands on research nd advancements.
 ---

 #### Extracurricular Activities